brianglass/anastasis/files/feb.md

 21. Of our venerable Father Timothy of Symvola, and of Saint Efstathios \[Eustace\], bishop of Antioch the Great.

-The SaintÂ’s country and period when he led the ascetic life are unknown.
+The Saint’s country and period when he led the ascetic life are unknown.
 Efstathios the great champion of piety was from Sidi in Pamphylia.
 He first became bishop of Beroea (Aleppo); then in 325, after being present at the First General Council, he was translated by it to the throne of Antioch.
-But Constantine the Great, believing the AriansÂ’ accusations against him, exiled him to Traianoupolis in Thrace, where he died in 337, according to some; but others extend his life to 360.
+But Constantine the Great, believing the Arians’ accusations against him, exiled him to Traianoupolis in Thrace, where he died in 337, according to some; but others extend his life to 360.

 ****